FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 === Performance of the Applications

-My testing will focus on applications that are often used in the cloud.
-These applications are:
+Our testing will focus on applications that are often used in the cloud.
+These applications are PostgreSQL and Apache Kafka.
-- PostgreSQL -- a relational database, most loved by professional developers according to StackOverflow's 2023 survey #cite(<stackoverflow-survey>).
-- Kafka -- an industry-standard distributed streaming platform

 These applications are often deployed in the cloud, and are used by many companies.
 Both applications are open-source, and have a large community of users and contributors.
-Both applications have respective tools for measuring their performance.
-For PostgreSQL, the tool is called `pgbench`, and for Kafka, the tool is called `kafka-producer-perf-test`.
+PostgreSQL has a companion application called `pgbench`
+#cite(<pgbench>), which is a benchmarking tool for PostgreSQL.
+For Kafka,
+there is no such tool, so one had to be created.

 === Performance of the Control Plane